Brachial plexus injury

 - Permanent disability.
 How well you recover from a serious brachial plexus injury depends on a number of factors, including your age and the type, location and severity of the injury.
 Even with surgery, some people experience permanent muscle weakness or paralysis.

 - Electromyography (EMG).
-During an EMG, your doctor inserts a needle electrode through your skin into various muscles.
-The test evaluates the electrical activity of your muscles when they contract and when they're at rest.
+During an EMG, your provider inserts a needle electrode through the skin into various muscles.
+The test evaluates the electrical activity of the muscles when they contract and when they're at rest.
 You may feel a little pain when the electrodes are inserted, but most people can complete the test without much discomfort.

 - Magnetic resonance imaging (MRI).
-This test uses a powerful magnetic field and radio waves to produce detailed views of your body in multiple planes.
-It often can show the extent of the damage caused by a brachial plexus injury and can help assess the status of arteries that are important for the limb or for reconstruction of it.
+This test uses a powerful magnetic field and radio waves to produce detailed views of the body in multiple planes.
+It often can show the extent of the damage caused by a brachial plexus injury and can help assess the status of arteries that are important for the limb or for its reconstruction.
 New methods of high-resolution MRI, known as magnetic resonance neurography, may be used.

 - Computerized tomography (CT) myelography.
-Computerized tomography uses a series of X-rays to obtain cross-sectional images of your body.
-CT myelography adds a contrast material, injected during a spinal tap, to produce a detailed picture of your spinal cord and nerve roots during a CT scan.
+Computerized tomography uses a series of X-rays to obtain cross-sectional images of the body.
+CT myelography adds a contrast material, injected during a spinal tap, to produce a detailed picture of the spinal cord and nerve roots during a CT scan.
 This test is sometimes performed when MRIs don't provide adequate information.

 Nerves that have only been stretched may recover without further treatment.

-Your doctor may recommend physical therapy to keep your joints and muscles working properly, maintain range of motion, and prevent stiff joints.
+Your provider may recommend physical therapy to keep the joints and muscles working properly, maintain range of motion, and prevent stiff joints.

 Types of surgery